Bonteheuwel

 • Municipality City of Cape Town

-Bonteheuwel is a former Coloured township which was established in the 1960s as a new home for the victims of the Group Areas Act, particularly those forcibly removed from District Six.
+Bonteheuwel is a former Coloured township which was established in the 1960s as a new home for the victims of the Group Areas Act of 1950, particularly those forcibly removed from District Six.
 The name means “spotted hill” in Afrikaans, reflecting the area’s diverse community.

 The postcodes for Bonteheuwel are 7764 (streets) and 7763 (boxes)